davidjbradshaw/iframe-resizer/README.md

 Override the default body tag style in the iFrame.
 A string can be any valid value for the CSS margin attribute, for example '8px 3em'.
 A number value is converted into px.

-Using non *px* values create a performance overhead, as the have to be converted to *px* when the iFrame is sized.
+Using non *px* values creates a performance overhead, as the have to be converted to *px* when the iFrame is sized.

 ### enablePublicMethods